Rolled Oats and Steel Cut Oats – Is There a Difference?

 Pricing and Availability – The only real downfall with steel cut oats is the price.
 Sticking with the Quaker brand: 18oz rolled oats are about $1.89, while 24oz of their steel cut oats are $4.99.
 I prefer the Arrowhead Mills steel cut oats, which are around $3.59 for 24oz.

-Due to the hefty price tag, steel cut oats are hard to find.
+Due to the hefty price tag, steel cut oats are harder to find.
 You’ll need to look at smaller retailers and specialty health stores.

 The Results

 The main differences between the oats are texture and cooking time.
-The health benefits are virtually identical.
+The nutrition facts are virtually identical.

 Personally, I like both.
 If I want a chewy bowl of oats with a nutty flavor, I’ll have steel cut oats.
-But if I’m making a bowl of cinnamon raisin oatmeal, I’ll stick with quick oats.
+But if I’m making a bowl of cinnamon raisin oatmeal, I’ll stick with rolled oats or even quick oats.

 In most circumstances, I’ll actually stick with regular rolled oats instead of steel cut oats.
-I like the taste just as much, and they’re cheaper and quicker to cook.
+I like the taste just as much, and they’re quicker to cook.

 The two types are noticeably different in taste, so you’ll have to try both.
 It’s quite possible you’ll gravitate toward one or the other.

-But remember: whether you’re eating steel cut oats, old fashioned rolled oats, or quick oats, they’re all good.
+But remember: whether you’re eating steel cut oats, old fashioned rolled oats, or quick oats, they’re all good compared to any other breakfast cereal.
 Just avoid “instant oatmeal,” which is the kind that comes in the little pouches, already mixed with sugar, salt, and artificial flavors.

 I forgot about that, I’ll have to add “price” to the article.
 Steel cut oats are much, much more expensive!